xiaoyeye/CNNC/README.md

 Developer's GPU is GeForce GTX 1080.

-We strongly recommend GPU acceleration and conda management for package, dependency and environment.
+Although not necessary, we strongly recommend GPU acceleration and conda management for package, dependency and environment.

 # Trained model for: